Swiss-cheese models and the Dyer-Roeder approximation: Geometric optics in curved space-time

 The observational luminosity distance~$D_{\rm L}$, relating the source's intrinsic luminosity~$L_{\rm s}$ and the observed flux~$F_{\rm o}$ via $L_{\rm s}=4\pi D_{\rm L}^2 F_{\rm o}$, can also be expressed in terms of $\jacobi$~\cite{2004LRR.....7....9P} according to

-We stress that, contrary to what it is sometimes wrongly believed, the duality law \eqref{eq:duality_law} is true for \emph{any} spacetime, as far as the number of photons is conserved during light travel.
+We stress that, contrary to what it is sometimes wrongly believed, the duality law \eqref{eq:duality_law} is true for \emph{any} space-time, as far as the number of photons is conserved during light travel.

 Since the Jacobi matrix $\jacobi$ not only encodes information about the size of the beam, but also about its shape, all the weak-lensing observational quantities (convergence, shear, magnification) can be extracted from it; see, e.g., Ref.~\cite{2001PhR...340..291B} for more details.
 Moreover, some genuinely relativistic effects, such as optical rotation, which are usually not taken into account by weak lensing studies, are also encoded in $\jacobi$; Ref.~\cite{2013PhRvD..87d3003P} provides an example in the context of anisotropic cosmology.
 Let us finally indicate that, by a suitable choice of coordinates adapted to the lightcone, called GLC gauge~\cite{2011JCAP...07..008G} (inspired from the observational coordinates~\cite{1985PhR...124..315E}), the expression of the Jacobi matrix can be trivialized~\cite{2013JCAP...11..019F}, so that the whole information is, in this case, contained in the Sachs basis only.